Alex Tanque

-Alex de Aguiar Gomes (born 14 April 1994) commonly known as Alex Tanque, is a Brazilian professional footballer who plays as a forward for Super League club PSM Makassar.
+Alex de Aguiar Gomes (born 14 April 1994) commonly known as Alex Tanque, is a Brazilian professional footballer who plays as a forward for Maltese Premier League club Valletta.

 Club career

 Born in Cubatão, São Paulo, Brazil, he joined several local Brazilian clubs.
 And decided to go abroad for the first time to Portugal with joined Coimbrões in 2019 and joined Canelas 2010 in 2020.

 Ahead of 2021–22 season, Alex moved to Poland signed two-years contract with Zagłębie Sosnowiec.
 On 1 August 2021, he scored his first league goal for the club in his debut match against Arka Gdynia despite draw 1–1.

 Marsaxlokk

 In 2024, Alex joined Maltese Premier League club Marsaxlokk.
 Alex made his debut on 12 July 2024, in a 1–1 draw to Partizani Tirana in the 2024–25 UEFA Conference League qualifying.
 Subsequently on 18 August 2024, Alex made his Maltese Premier League debut for Marsaxlokk in a home match against Gzira United in a 0–1 lose, he was starter and playing full 90 minutes.
 On 25 August 2024, he scored his first goal for Marsaxlokk in the 63rd minute of a 1–2 home lose against Melita.
 On 28 September 2024, Alex scored the winning goal for the club in a 2–1 home win against Balzan, with the result, Marsaxlokk claimed their first three points as they turned defeat into victory.

 On 19 January 2025, he scored a brace for the club in a 3–1 home win against Żabbar St. Patrick.
 On 12 June 2025, Alex announced officially that he would leave Marsaxlokk after one season.